duckietown/docs-learning_materials/book/learning_materials/82_SLAM/50_future_of_slam.md

 ## The road to Spatial AI
+As we have seen, current SLAM solutions have some issues, and SLAM still needs some work on.
+A recent paper from A. Davison (TODO cite paper properly) introduced a new term: "*Spatial AI*".
+This paper describes considerations on where SLAM should be heading, and what we should aim at having.

 ### What is Spatial AI
+Even though "Spatial AI" is a new term, it is not far from being simply a rebranding of what is also called "Semantic SLAM".
+TODO: Image of the wall crack
+AI usually leads to building good representations.
+Similarly, the core idea of Spatial AI is to have the right spatial representations about the space in which the robot operates.
+Spatial AI superseeds SLAM in the sense that it is more general than simple "localization and mapping".

+Here is an example of a situation where Spatial AI would be useful :

+TODO: video of roomba + explanation.

 ### Differences with Geometric SLAM
+On different levels Spatial AI differs with geometric SLAM.
+We resume the main differences in the following table :

+TODO: Table from slides.
+Maybe detail a bit more some points under ?

 ### Recent works towards Spatial AI

+TODO: All videos from the slides + small explanations with each of them